JackieC1993/Capstone-clone-frontend/README.md

 Access the frontend at here

 Usage 🚀
-Browse our app to explore Goalhive's featurs
+Browse our app to explore Goalhive's features
 Create new profiles to share similar interests
 Make a positive change with our app GoalHive.
 Support each other to achieve similar goals.